Cleveland Guardians minor league players: Alex Mooney

 Alexander Joseph Mooney (born July 6, 2002) is an American professional baseball shortstop in the Cleveland Guardians organization.

 Mooney attended St. Mary's Preparatory in Orchard Lake Village, Michigan.
-As a senior in 2021, he batted .460 with nine home runs and 57 RBIs over 44 games.
-He was named Mr. Baseball.
-He enrolled at Duke University where he played two seasons of college baseball.
-He played in the Cape Cod Baseball League for the Falmouth Commodores in 2022 and was named a league all-star.
-After his sophomore season at Duke in 2023, Mooney was selected by the Cleveland Guardians in the seventh round of the 2023 Major League Baseball draft.
+As a senior in 2021, he batted .460 with nine home runs and 57 RBI over 44 games, and was named Michigan Mr. Baseball.
+He was considered a top prospect for the 2021 Major League Baseball draft, but went unselected.

+Mooney enrolled at Duke University where he played two seasons of college baseball.
+As a freshman for Duke in 2022, he played in 54 games and batted .292 with three home runs and 30 RBI.
+After the season, Mooney played in the Cape Cod Baseball League for the Falmouth Commodores in 2022 and was named a league all-star.
+In 2023, his sophomore season at Duke, he hit .315 with eight home runs and 38 RBI over 63 games.

+Mooney was selected by the Cleveland Guardians in the seventh round of the 2023 Major League Baseball draft.
 He signed with the team for $1 million.
 Mooney made his professional debut with the Lynchburg Hillcats, batting .152 over 17 games.
 He was assigned to the Lake County Captains for the 2024 season.
-Over 105 games, he hit .235 with 12 home runs, 55 RBIs, and 43 stolen bases.
+Over 105 games, Mooney hit .235 with 12 home runs, 55 RBI, and 43 stolen bases.
+In 2025, he played with the Akron RubberDucks with whom he hit .200 with four home runs, 37 RBI, and 25 stolen bases over 115 games.
+Mooney returned to play for Akron for the entirety of the 2026 season and batted .227 with 10 home runs, 59 RBI, and 30 stolen bases over 114 games.